sww1235/gene-home-automation/RPi-Process.md

 Now you will be at the configuration screen.
 This is where all the testing and coding will happen.

-Name your function 'Primary Lambda' and choose the runtime Node.js 4.3.
+Name your function 'PrimaryLambda' and choose the runtime Node.js 4.3.

 Replace the code that appears in the box further down the page with the code from